tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython/README.md

 ## Run code samples in Visual Studio Code with all requirements installed (no Dev Container) ##

-*There is no need to install this list of requirements if using one of the [Github Codespaces or a local Docker Dev Container](#run-code-samples-in-github-codespaces-or-a-local-docker-dev-container) options.*
+*There is no need to install this list of requirements if using [Github Codespaces or a local Docker Dev Container](#run-code-samples-in-github-codespaces-or-a-local-docker-dev-container).*

 *These instructions are for SpreadsheetGear code samples for Python in Jupyter Notebooks and should work for Windows, MacOS and Linux*